pocesar/angular-equalizer/README.md

 Equalize the height of a set of random elements, without necessarily having a common parent, container, etc.

-You can add and remove items on demand using the `EqualizeState` service.
+You can add and remove items on demand using the `EqualizerState` service.

 ### Usage